Pediatric Orthopedic surgeons Limb Lengthening

 Hemiepiphysiodesis

-The procedure occurs as an outpatient and your child will not feel the metal plate because only an x-ray will reveal its presence.
+The procedure occurs as an outpatient, and your child will not feel the metal plate because only an X-ray will reveal its presence.
 Regular follow-up appointments and x-rays are scheduled to allow the surgeon to keep tabs on the crooked limb and the straightening over time.
-Usually, complete straightening takes about 6 to 12 months and once the bone has been straightened completely, the small metal plate gets removed to prevent curving in the other direction.
+Usually, complete straightening takes about 6 to 12 months, and once the bone straightens completely, the small metal plate gets removed to prevent curving in the other direction.
 This process does not work on all limb deformities, and therefore, our doctors will thoroughly examine the patient to determine eligibility.

 Acute Deformity Correction